joshua-rutherford/gm-fabric-dashboard/README.md

 This builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-Once built, the production bundle is minified and configured to be integrated into the core `gm-fabric-jvm` project.
+Once built, the production bundle is minified and ready for deployment.
 The dashboard assumes that it is monitoring a microservice at the root path with Twitter Server metrics accessible at `/admin/metrics.json` and `/admin/threads`.
 The dashboard itself is served from `/gmadmin/`.

 In order to support deployment of the dashboard to monitor a microservice that doesn't own the root path, this projects injects the string template `__BASE_URL__` in the minified index.html file and JS bundle that can be replaced to set the desired path.
 For your convenience, a BASH script is provided to simplify this deployment process and provide an undo option.